uom-resquant/modelling_book/docs/08_logistic_regression.md

 #identifies the level of interest in the factor.
 ```

 We can see first the **accuracy**.
 The overall accuracy rate gives us the agreement between the observed and predicted classes.
 However, the overall accuracy is often not the most useful measure. **Kappa** is also a measure that is often used with values ranging between 0.30 and 0.50 considered to indicate reasonable agreement.
 However, for many applications, it will be of interest to focus on the sensitivity and the specificity as defined above.
 In this case, we can see that our sensitivity, or the true positive rate, is good.
-However, our Kappa is not. the model can predict the those who are released with summons, but is not doing so well predicting harsh treatment with the select cut-off.
+However, our Kappa is not.
+The model can predict those who are released with summons but is not doing so well predicting harsh treatment with the selected cut-off point.

 One of the problems with taking this approach is that the choice of the cut-off point can be arbitrary, and yet this cut-off point will impact the sensitivity and specificity of the model.
 There is a trade-off between sensitivity and specificity.
 Given a fixed accuracy, more of one will result in less of the other.